w3c/ColorWeb-CG/hdr_html_canvas_element.md

 When `colorType = "float16"`, the non-linear component signals {R', G', B'} are not quantized, i.e. R' = 0.5 is represented by the floating point value 0.5.

-_NOTE: `colorType = "unorm8"` corresponds to HTML Canvas as it exists today ans should not be used to represent HDR signal, as detailed in the introduction._
+_NOTE: `colorType = "unorm8"` corresponds to HTML Canvas as it exists today and should not be used to represent HDR signal, as detailed in the introduction._

 ## Extend `ImageDataSettings` to support higher bit depths